-It is also good practice to do a DPIA for any other major project which requires the processing of personal data.
+Good practice to do a DPIA for any other major project which requires the processing of personal data.

-A form and a list of criteria to evaluate high risk processing are available on this office website http://dataprotection.govmu.org/English/Pages/default.aspx
+A form and a list of criteria to evaluate high risk processing are available on the website.

 Data Protection Impact Assessment (DPIA)